-Matthew H. Adler is a partner in the Philadelphia office of Pepper Hamilton LLP, where he chairs the International Litigation and Arbitration Practice Group and is a member of the firm’s Executive Committee.
+Matthew H. Adler is a partner in the Philadelphia office of Pepper Hamilton LLP, where he chairs the International and Domestic Arbitration Practice Group.
+He is a past member of the firm’s Executive Committee.
 Mr. Adler handles commercial disputes before international, administrative and judicial bodies, including federal and state courts, government agencies and arbitration panels in the United States and abroad.
-He has tried cases before the courts and arbitral panels in a number of different commercial areas, including breach of international supply contracts, sovereign immunity, intellectual property, sale of business, restrictive covenant, intellectual property, insurance coverage, real estate and lender liability.
+He has tried cases before the courts and arbitral panels in a number of different commercial areas, including breach of international supply contracts, sovereign immunity, sale of business, restrictive covenant, intellectual property, insurance coverage, real estate and lender liability.

 Mr. Adler consistently wins cases for the firm’s clients in all of these arenas.
 The following recent decisions are representative of his work:

 In addition, Mr. Adler has represented clients in complex commercial litigation matters, that have settled with successful results for the firm’s clients.
 A selection of engagements includes the representation of:

 - LT Propco LLC v.
 Westfield Garden State Plaza Ltd., A-2529-09T1 (affirmed New Jersey Appellate Division 2010) (motion to dismiss for major developer sued by sub-tenant)

 - Medallion Products v.
 McAlister, N.D.
 Ill., No. 06-2597 (2008 dismissal on summary judgment of 12 of 14 counts vs. client including Lanham Act, false advertising, and breach of contract; 2009 dismissal of remaining 2 counts; plaintiff dismissed all claims with no monetary or other consideration from client)

 - GNSS v.
 Tenex, May 2007, Stockholm Chamber of Arbitration (liability award against state-owned enterprise invoking force majeure defense)